GenomicsAotearoa/AGM-workshop-2023/docs/session_1/0_kickoff.md

 In the third and final session we will focus on that idea of customizing and configuring pipelines, as well as the metrics and shareable reports that you might generate during a workflow.

-Generally speaking, this workshop is designed only as an introduction to Nextflow and aims to provide a persuasive argument for the use a workflow manager.
+Generally speaking, this workshop is designed only as an introduction to Nextflow and aims to provide a persuasive argument for the use of a workflow manager.
 This workshop *cannot* be exhaustive, so at the end of the workshop I propose the creation of Nextflow group either on slack or github.

 Finally, we will end the workshop with a short, standalone session on github use.